Hundreds of Beavers: Plot

 Jean realizes that the wolves had taken the Master Fur Trapper's hoard of pelts into their den.
 The beavers, alerted by the Sherlock and Watson beavers, send a large force after Jean.
 He lures them into the wolf den and seals the entrance with icicles, allowing the wolves to slaughter them.
 Jean takes the bodies to the merchant's cabin, but is fooled by two-dimensional theatrical scenery created by the Sherlock and Watson beavers, who take the bodies to be buried.

 Jean sneaks into the beaver dam, where he discovers his remaining keg of applejack.
 Avoiding the temptation of drinking, he follows the beavers with the bodies but is caught by the beaver police.
 Found guilty at beaver trial, Jean is to be executed, skinned, and made into a coat.
 Realizing that he can slip out of snares by releasing tension, Jean escapes his restraints and overpowers the beavers.
 While making his way out, he notices the beavers have built a rocket ship from his applejack keg and accidentally causes its launch.
 The rocket goes off course, breaking the dam and causing a flood which creates Green Bay.

 Jean interrupts the beaver funeral and rolls the bundle of beaver bodies into a snowball, which he rides toward the merchant's cabin.
-The beavers assemble into a giant figure which runs after him.
+The surviving beavers assemble into a massive kaiju-like figure which runs after him.
 The Indian Fur Trapper latches onto the rocket with a grappling arrow and directs it to the giant figure, which is broken apart.
 The snowball of hundreds of beaver pelts stops at the merchant's cabin, and Jean is allowed to marry the Furrier.